-Tapestry is negotiating a rental agreement with Northeast Baptist Church, located at 4046 Chamblee Tucker Rd, Atlanta, GA 30340.
+Tapestry rents from Northeast Baptist Church, located at 4046 Chamblee Tucker Rd, Atlanta, GA 30340.
 The church has adequate space in their Education Building to accommodate the needs of our school.
-However, we will continue to seek a more permanent facility while there, including surplus buildings within the DeKalb County school system.
+However, we are actively seeking a more permanent facility, including surplus buildings within the DeKalb County school system.
 We also welcome any leads from the community.

-No. Tapestry is a public school, and there will be no tuition.
+No. Tapestry is a public school and does not charge tuition.

 What is the difference between a public charter school and a traditional public school?

 Because research supports small class sizes as the best learning environment, a priority is to keep a low student - teacher ratio.
 Class sizes will be fluid depending upon the subject being taught and the needs of the students in the class.
-All core classes will be co-taught by both a general education and a special education teacher to optimize differentiation and flexibility.
+All core classes will contain 16 students and will be co-taught by both a general education and a special education teacher (an 8:1 student teacher ratio) to optimize differentiation and flexibility.